klauer/epics-sumo-mirror/doc/glossary.rst

       See :term:`state`.

   state
-      This is a string describing the maturity of a :term:`module` or a :term:`dependency`.
-A *state* may be one of three strings:
+      This is a string describing the maturity of a :term:`build`.
+A *state* may be one of the following strings:

       stable
         Modules and dependencies that are known to work.